-Insured person: See source of funds under Old Age, Disability, and Survivors, above.
+Insured person: See source of funds under Old Age, Disability, and Survivors.

-Self-employed person: See source of funds under Old Age, Disability, and Survivors, above.
+Self-employed person: See source of funds under Old Age, Disability, and Survivors.

-Employer: See source of funds under Old Age, Disability, and Survivors, above.
+Employer: See source of funds under Old Age, Disability, and Survivors.

-Government: See source of funds under Old Age, Disability, and Survivors, above.
+Government: See source of funds under Old Age, Disability, and Survivors.

-Cash sickness benefits: The insured must have been employed on the day before the incapacity began and have at least 6 months of contributions, including at least 2 of the 4 months immediately before the incapacity began.
+Cash sickness benefits: The insured must have been employed on the day before the incapacity began and have at least six months of contributions, including at least two of the four months immediately before the incapacity began.
+The incapacity must not be the result of a work injury.
+Cash maternity benefits: The insured must have at least seven months of contributions in the 10 months immediately before the expected month of childbirth.

-Cash maternity benefits: The insured must have at least 7 months of contributions in the 10 months immediately before the date of the claim.
+Maternity grant: The insured must have at least seven months of contributions in the 10 months immediately before the expected month of childbirth.
+The grant may be paid to the mother or an insured cohabitating partner who has lived with the mother for a continuous period of at least five years.